(1,350 clock hours) (45 occupational credits)

 - Clinical calendars may vary from the Critical Dates calendar due to availability of clinical sites.

 - Standardized testing within the program is mandatory.

 - Students must make a C or better to continue to the next course in the program.

-- Students must complete a physical examination, immunization, and laboratory study, including the Heptavax, after admission into the program.
+- Students must complete Level II background check and 10 panel drug/alcohol screening, physical examination, immunization, and laboratory study, including the Heptavax, after admission into the program.

 - This is a limited access program.
-A student should not assume admission until officially notified, in writing, by the Practical Nursing Team Leader.
+A student should not assume admission until officially notified, in writing, by the Nursing & Health Sciences Department.